winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : InfSeq/take 6 Integer (functorInfSeq.fmap Bool Integer (λ(b : Bool) → if b then +1 else -1) repeatTrueFalse) ≡ [ +1, -1, +1, -1, +1, -1 ]
 ```

+The `fmap` method does not traverse the infinite sequence (it cannot!) but instead produces a new infinite sequence that will transform each data item on demand.

 ### The fixpoint isomorphism